Monastery Notes

 - Mindfulness In Plain English

-To be clear, this has become a trope.
-“One of the prominent shifts in the religious landscape of North America in recent years is the explosion of Buddhism into various facets of American culture,” says David McMahon in The Making of Modern Buddhism.2 Jonathan Haidt (Happiness Hypothesis), reports meditation as one of the few ways to sustainably increase your level of baseline happiness (others include SSRIs and cognitive-behavioral therapy).
+This has become a bit of a trope.
+“One of the prominent shifts in the religious landscape of North America in recent years is the explosion of Buddhism into various facets of American culture,” says David McMahon in The Making of Modern Buddhism.1 Jonathan Haidt (Happiness Hypothesis), reports meditation as one of the few ways to sustainably increase your level of baseline happiness (others include SSRIs and cognitive-behavioral therapy).
+And, The New Yorker Cartoons recently posted their satirical 30 Most Disappointing Under 30 on Instagram.
+Second slide of the carousel: Will Heller, 26.
+“After a month at a Zen silent-meditation retreat, Heller went back to his job at Goldman Sachs as a commodities trader in oil and gas.”

 Still, trope or not, there are few times where you can even try to stop running on that treadmill.
 This was one of mine.